RBVI/ChimeraX/docs/devel/tutorials/introduction.rst

 ``Submit a Bundle`` link at the top of the page to initiate submission, and follow the instructions.
-The first time a bundle is submitted to the toolshed, approval from ChimeraX staff is needed before it is published.
-Subsequent submissions, using the same sign in credentials, do not need approval and should appear immediately on the site.
+The first time a bundle is submitted to the toolshed, it is held for inspection by the ChimeraX team, which may contact the authors for more information.
+Once approved, all subsequent submissions of new versions of the bundle are posted immediately on the site.